Rough-toothed dolphin: Conservation

 The population is not believed to be threatened by human activities.
 A small number of individuals have been harpooned by Japanese whalers and pods are also slaughtered in the Taiji drive hunts.
 Others have been caught in seine nets by trawlers fishing for tuna.
 Less than a dozen rough-toothed dolphins live in dolphinaria around the world.
 The rough-toothed dolphin is covered by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) and the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).
 The species is further included in the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia (Western African Aquatic Mammals MoU) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MoU).

-There are two rough toothed dolphins located at the Clearwater Marine Aquarium.
+There are six rough toothed dolphins located at the Clearwater Marine Aquarium, all of which are rescues that have been determined to be non-releasable.
 The facility is one of two that houses the species in North America.